sanchitgupta001/MERNAppDevelopment/README.md

 # MERN App Development
 This repository contains basic app development using MERN stack.

-**Node**: Javascript runtime used to execute code outside of the browser.
+**Mongo DB**: MongoDB is an open-source document database and leading NoSQL database.
+MongoDB is written in C++.

 **Express**: Library that runs in the Node runtime.
 Has helpers to make dealing with HTTP traffic easier.

+**React JS**: React is a front-end library developed by Facebook.
+It is used for handling the view layer for web and mobile apps.
+ReactJS allows us to create reusable UI components.

+**Node**: Javascript runtime used to execute code outside of the browser.

 We are using passport.js for Google OAuth implementation.
 Currently, only **Google OAuth** is implemented but later other OAuths can also be implemented.